-To assess the general education level of overseas tertiary and professional qualifications, CA ANZ follows the guidelines of the New Zealand Qualifications Authority.
+To assess the general education level of overseas tertiary and/or professional membership qualification, CA ANZ follows the guidelines of the New Zealand Qualifications Authority.

-Q. My assessment outcome letter tells me that I must complete further studies.
+Q. My skills assessment outcome indicates that I must complete further studies.
 What are my options?

 Q. How long is my skills assessment valid for?

 A: Skills assessment letters issued by CA ANZ is for migration purposes only and are valid for a period of three (3) years from the date of issue.
 After the expiry of the three (3) year validity period you may apply for a new skills assessment and pay the relevant assessment fee.
 Any such assessment would be based on the entry requirements at that time and would take into consideration any additional tertiary/professional qualification completed in the interim.